wmboon/TPySA/docs/installation.md

 # Installation tips

 Below are some steps to keep in mind when installing OPM Flow from source, with Python bindings, using a Python virtual environment on Linux, without sudo rights.
-These mainly serve as reminders when I mess up my installation again.
-Some of these flags are probably superfluous.
+These mainly serve as reminders, some of these flags are probably superfluous.

 ## Use a Python virtual environment